tbrowder/Date-Names/README.md

 VERSION 3
 =========

-The Date::Names class API will be fixed and all planned features will be implemented.
+The Date::Names class API will be fixed and all currently planned features will be implemented.

 ACKNOWLEDGEMENTS